 – Implement self-service portals for password resets and FAQ access

-– Use predictive analytics to forecast call volumes and optimize staffing.
+– Use predictive analytics to enable forecasting automation for call volumes and optimize staffing.

 Popular call center automation solutions include: